 Work… and a Beer?

 Having a bar on site definitely had its perks, but it also made work an interesting experience (mostly for Chipp, as Jenna had the discipline to just knock her stuff out in our room).
 Here was Chipp’s daily work routine:

-7ish: wake up, grab a coffee, and start work in the restaurant area
+7ish: wake up, grab a coffee, open the laptop and VPN, and start work in the restaurant area

 9ish: Jenna joins for the Highland breakfast - some eggs, toast, and fresh fruit